Effects of climate change on plant biodiversity: Changes in distributions

 If climatic factors such as temperature and precipitation change in a region beyond the tolerance of a species phenotypic plasticity, then distribution changes of the species may be inevitable.
 There is already evidence that plant species are shifting their ranges in altitude and latitude as a response to changing regional climates.
 Yet it is difficult to predict how species ranges will change in response to climate and separate these changes from all the other man-made environmental changes such as eutrophication, acid rain and habitat destruction.

 When compared to the reported past migration rates of plant species, the rapid pace of current change has the potential to not only alter species distributions, but also render many species as unable to follow the climate to which they are adapted.
 The environmental conditions required by some species, such as those in alpine regions may disappear altogether.
-The result of these changes is likely to be a rapid increase in extinction risk.
+The result of these changes is likely to be a rapid increase in extinction risk, and regional decreases in species richness.
 Adaptation to new conditions may also be of great importance in the response of plants.

 Predicting the extinction risk of plant species is not easy however.
 Estimations from particular periods of rapid climatic change in the past have shown relatively little species extinction in some regions, for example.
 Knowledge of how species may adapt or persist in the face of rapid change is still relatively limited.

 It is clear now that the loss of some species will be very dangerous for humans because they will stop providing services.
 Some of them have unique characteristics that cannot be replaced by any other.

 Distributions of species and plant species will narrow following the effects of climate change.
 Climate change can affect areas such as wintering and breeding grounds to birds.
 Migratory birds use wintering and breeding grounds as a place to feed and recharge after migrating for long hours.
 If these areas are damaged due to climate change, it will eventually affect them as well.

 Lowland forest have gotten smaller during the last glacial period and those small areas became island which are made up of drought resisting plants.
 In those small refugee areas there are also a lot of shade dependent plants.
 As an example, the dynamics of the calcareous grassland were significantly impacted due to the climate factors.

 Changes in the suitability of a habitat for a species drive distributional changes by not only changing the area that a species can physiologically tolerate, but how effectively it can compete with other plants within this area.
 Changes in community composition are therefore also an expected product of climate change.
+Overall, losses in plant community diversity caused by global warming are expected to exceed gains, especially in water-limited ecosystems where intensifying drought pushes species beyond their physiological tolerances.